This is the pre-release edition of GitHub Repositories for early feedback and testing. It works best with VS Code Insiders.

-The GitHub Repositories extension lets you quickly browse, search, edit, and commit to any remote GitHub repository directly from within Visual Studio Code, with support for Azure repos coming soon.
+The GitHub Repositories extension lets you quickly browse, search, edit, and commit to any remote GitHub repository directly from within Visual Studio Code.

 Why do you need GitHub Repositories?

 As developers, we often clone Git repos locally just to browse them or make small edits.
 We may want to look at the source code of a library we use, experiment with new tools, or just feel the desire to learn something new.

 However, cloning repos takes time and maintenance, as your local copy can quickly become out of date if you don't pull changes regularly.
 Plus, if you don't know the codebase you're cloning, there may be security risks involved too!